hannibunny/mlbook/ml/transformer/attention.md

 ```

-Instead of calculating the outputs $z_i$s of a single head individually all of them can be calculated simultanously by matrix multiplication:
+Instead of calculating the outputs $z_i$ of a single head individually all of them can be calculated simultanously by matrix multiplication:

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/selfattentionmatrix.png
 ---